bngsudheer/ansible-role-redmine/README.md

 Requirements
 ------------

-This role will install the necessary components from official CentOS 7 repositories.
+This role will install the required RPM packages from the official CentOS 7 repositories.
 Redmine will be downloaded from redmine.org and required Ruby gems from rubygems.org.